Universality of Lipschitz quotients and the curve-flat index

-We will need three main technical definitions to simplify the main construction and the proof of the main result of the section.
+Moving on, we need three main technical definitions.
 The first is a formalization of the gluing process.
 This is a standard technique which can be implemented in many different ways.
 In this case, we choose a formulation close to the one in \cite{HQ2023}, but adapted to the pseudometric approach.

 \begin{definition}[Attachment] Let $(M,\rho_M)$ be a complete pseudometric space, called the \emph{frame}.
 Let $\mathcal{S}=\{(S_\gamma,\rho_\gamma)\}_{\gamma\in \Gamma}$ be a collection of complete pseudometric spaces, called the \emph{threads} such that: \begin{itemize} \item $S_{\gamma}\cap S_\eta\subset M$ for all $\gamma\neq\eta$. \item For every $\gamma\in \Gamma$, the pseudometrics $\rho_X$ and $\rho_\gamma$ coincide in the set $Z_\gamma:=M\cap S_\gamma$, which is called the \emph{anchor of $S_\gamma$}. \end{itemize} The \emph{attachment of the frame $M$ with the threads $\mathcal{S}$} is the pseudometric space $(M(\mathcal{S}),\rho_\mathcal{S})$, where